EMMC-ASBL/oteapi-plugin-template/README.md

 These should be **updated** to **your specific needs** according to the strategy or strategies you intend to implement.
 The ones that are not used should be deleted.

-It is **important** to update the [`setup.cfg`](%7B%7B%20cookiecutter.project_slug%20%7D%7D/setup.cfg) according to the updated strategies in order for the strategies to be importable through OTE-API Core.
+It is **important** to update the [`setup.cfg`](%7B%7B%20cookiecutter.project_slug%20%7D%7D/setup.cfg) according to the updated strategies in order for the strategies to be importable through OTEAPI Core.
 Please ensure to either uncomment the strategies as they are needed or remove them altogether if they are not needed.

 ## Usage

-To start up a new OTE-API Plugin repository you need to have the following pre-requisites in your system:
+To start up a new OTEAPI Plugin repository you need to have the following pre-requisites in your system:

 - Access to a command line.
 - Have [`git`](https://git-scm.com/) installed.